saadixl/saadixl/hugo/content/footer/main.md

 +++

-footertext = "Designed & Developed by saadixl"
+footertext = "A.M.
+Masudul Haque All rights reserved"

 +++